tomjoht/learnapidoc/_docs/REST API specifications/pubapis_swagger.md

 	The pet response is returned in JSON format.

-{{important}} The emphasis in Swagger documentation is to learn by doing.
+{% include important.html content="The emphasis in Swagger documentation is to learn by doing.
 You make real requests and see responses to better understand how the Petstore API really works.
 However, note also that now you have created a new pet in your actual Petstore database.
-This test data may be something you have to wipe clean when you transition from exploring and learning about the API to actually using the API for production use.
+This test data may be something you have to wipe clean when you transition from exploring and learning about the API to actually using the API for production use." %}

 ## Sorting out the Swagger components